 Your medical history

 The kind of treatment available in the hospital and the expertise of your doctor

 There are different treatment methods for emergency and non-emergency situations.

 Treatment for emergency situations

 Acute renal colic: Renal colic is an acute, painful situation caused by a stone that blocks the ureter.
 Go to the family doctor or the nearest emergency room as soon as possible to relieve the pain.
 Pain is usually relieved with Non-Steroidal Anti-Inflammatory Drugs (NSAIDs), which you can take as a tablet or a suppository.
 If this first step of treatment does not help, you will get stronger painkillers called opioids.
 Usually, they are injected directly into the vein.
-On a rare occasion, drugs do not work.
+On a rare occasions, drugs do not work.
 In this case, the doctor may need to drain urine from your kidney.
 This is called decompression.
 There are two methods of decompression:

 • By placing a ureteral JJ-stent in the ureter through the urethra